 By Ivan G. Shreve, Jr.

-Seventy-five years ago on this date, radio’s best-known omniscient narrator took the first of what would be many strolls by night…and by the time that final curtain was brought down on The Whistler on September 22, 1955, it would be no small exaggeration to say that he was pretty much exhausted after all that walking.
+On this date in 1942, radio’s best-known omniscient narrator took the first of what would be many strolls by night…and by the time that final curtain was brought down on The Whistler on September 22, 1955, it would be no small exaggeration to say that he was pretty much exhausted after all that walking.
 Okay…I’m just having a little fun at the program’s expense—but, the history surrounding one of the medium’s most popular mystery shows is an interesting one, to say the least.

 First, let’s address that popularity angle.
 The Whistler was indeed a highly-rated mystery anthology.
 In fact, the announcer would often brag that the series was “rated tops in popularity for a longer period of time that any other West Coast program.”
 Sponsored throughout most of its run by Signal Oil— the largest independent oil company on the West Coast at the time—The Whistler was heard only within the company’s sales region.
 However, the series did enjoy two separate East Coast runs: as a 1946 summer replacement for Campbell Soups’ The Jack Carson Show, and from March 26, 1947 to September 29, 1948 for Household Finance.